Marikina Church: Venerated Marian image

-The episcopal coronation

 The community initially approached the Apostolic Nuncio to petition for the Canonical Coronation of the image; however, the petition was declined due to few supporting documents.
 Meanwhile, then Bishop of Antipolo Crisostomo Yalung honored the Patrona with an Episcopal Coronation to remember the 100th Anniversary of the venerated image.
-The celebration was held on 12 May 2002, wherein the coronation was facilitated by Former President Gloria Macapagal-Arroyo.
+The celebration was held on May 12, 2002, wherein the coronation was facilitated by President Gloria Macapagal-Arroyo.

-The canonical coronation

-Pope Benedict XVI granted the venerated image a decree of canonical coronation on 22 April 2005, one of his first formal institutional acts as a pope.
-The coronation would later take place on 23 October 2005.
+Pope Benedict XVI granted the venerated image a decree of canonical coronation on April 22, 2005, one of his first formal institutional acts as a pope.
+The coronation would later take place the following October 23.
 Former Archbishop of Manila, Gaudencio Rosales presided over the Mass and canonical rites together with the Antipolo Bishop, Gabriel V. Reyes.